 Regenerative medicine, using stem cells as its potential candidate, has become quite popular among the healthcare community for treating tissue-damaging disorders.
 Stem cells are specialized functional cells in the body that have the potential to differentiate into different cell lineages and promote repair and rejuvenation of the deteriorated tissue environment.
 Doctors and researchers have been using mesenchymal stem cells, from adipose stromal cells and bone marrow, for therapeutic purposes as they bypass the ethical concerns of using embryonic stem cells.
 Moreover, autologous mesenchymal stem cells have been proven to be non-risky and safe alternatives to conventional treatments in case of tissue-damaging disorders like neuromuscular disorders, musculoskeletal disorders, etc.

 Studies have shown that globally, autologous stem cell therapy has benefitted over 82% of patients suffering from ILDs to improve their quality of life by helping with increased lung capacity and reduced lung damage.
 Although stem cell treatment for interstitial lung diseases has not been regarded as a mainstream therapeutic regime, its ability to repair damaged lung tissues naturally without the complications of surgical procedures has made it an attractive alternative to conventional treatments.

-For more information on stem cell therapy and its benefits for interstitial lung diseases, Advancells Group provides free medical consultation at firstname.lastname@example.org, and you can also give us a call on +91-9654321400 for Your Inquiries.
+For more information on stem cell therapy and its benefits for interstitial lung diseases, Connect with Advancells at firstname.lastname@example.org, and you can also give us a call on +91-9654321400 for Your Inquiries.